Is your business ready to go global? We’re here to help.

 4. Logistics and supply chain management

 Consumers demand ultimate convenience and flexibility – or they’ll find another vendor.
 Shoppers opt for businesses that offer time and day-definite shipping and value for money, support sustainable practices where possible, and provide peace of mind.
-Finding the right logistics partner is critical to a streamlined and reliable delivery process.
+Finding the right logistics partner is critical for a streamlined, reliable delivery process.

 For instance, it’s important to the customer to have access to flexible delivery options.
 FedEx® International Connect Plus (FICP) is a day-definite e-commerce service that offers competitive pricing, flexible delivery options, offline and online shipping automation solutions, and extensive parcel tracking capabilities.
 That means additional control over when and how businesses and customers receive orders.